 Greenhouse substances perform resonance absorption of thermal radiation emitted by the Earth's surface and re-emit it isotropically in all directions.
-Half of the absorbed

-- thermal radiation is re-directed back to the surface.
-This random walk of thermal photons in the atmosphere results in an increase of the density of radiation energy near the surface and its drop with atmospheric height. - The resulting negative vertical gradient of radiative energy density can be related to the lapse rate of the so-called brightness temperature.
+Half of the absorbed thermal radiation is re-directed back to the surface.
+This random walk of thermal photons in the atmosphere results in an increase of the density of radiation energy near the surface and its drop with atmospheric height.

+The resulting negative vertical gradient of radiative energy density can be related to the lapse rate of the so-called brightness temperature.
 It is defined as the temperature of a blackbody, which emits a radiation flux equal to the upward flux of thermal radiation observed at height z in the atmosphere.
-In the course of inelastic collisional interaction with molecules of the greenhouse substances, air molecules lose their kinetic energy (this energy is imparted to the molecules of the greenhouse substances - and ultimately lost into space in the form of thermal radiation).
+In the course of collisional interaction with molecules of the greenhouse substances, air molecules lose their kinetic energy (this energy is imparted to the molecules of the greenhouse substances and ultimately lost by them into space in the form of thermal radiation).
 In the result, air temperature approaches brightness temperature of thermal radiation; there appears a negative vertical gradient (lapse rate) of air temperature close to the lapse rate of radiative brightness temperature.
-It is due to these physical processes that the environmental temperature lapse rate arises. - Thermal radiation spectrum of the Earth's surface is close to the blackbody spectrum at Earth's surface temperature.
+It is due to these physical processes that the environmental temperature lapse rate arises.

+Thermal radiation spectrum of the Earth's surface is close to the blackbody spectrum at Earth's surface temperature.
 If the greenhouse substances of the terrestrial atmosphere had but one or a few absorption lines (narrow bands) with respect to thermal radiation, then all the radiation emitted from the Earth's surface, except for those lines, would leave into space unimpeded, without interacting with the atmosphere.
 Brightness temperature of the entire spectrum, except for those lines, would not change with height.
-In such a case the surface temperature would coincide with the brightness temperature of the entire spectrum.

-5 perature of thermal radiation emitted into space, i.e. the planetary greenhouse effect would be close to zero.

-However, if the amount of greenhouse substances with those narrow absorption bands is large and the absorption lines have large absorption cross-sections, brightness temperature of thermal radiation in the corresponding spectral interval can rapidly

-- drop with height, theoretically down to absolute zero.
+In such a case the surface temperature would coincide with the brightness temperature of thermal radiation emitted into space, i.e. the planetary greenhouse effect would be close to zero.
+However, if the amount of greenhouse substances with those narrow absorption bands is large and the absorption lines have large absorption cross-sections, brightness temperature of thermal radiation in the corresponding spectral interval can rapidly drop with height, theoretically down to absolute zero.
 Collisional excitation of these absorption lines by air molecules would deplete the kinetic energy of the latter, resulting in a decrease of air temperature with height.
-Thus, there appears a large negative vertical gradient of air temperature, which, as described in Sect.
-3, causes the observed upward fluxes of latent heat and evaporation.
-Condensation of the ascending water - 15 vapor with release of latent heat increases air temperature, enhances the collisional excitation of the greenhouse substances and diminishes the lapse rates of both brightness and air temperatures.
-In the result, the magnitude of the air temperature lapse rates is fixed at the observed value of Γ{ob} =6.5 K km-1.
+Thus, there appears a large negative vertical gradient of air temperature, which, as described in Section 3, causes the observed upward fluxes of latent heat and evaporation.
+Condensation of the ascending water vapor with release of latent heat increases air temperature, enhances the collisional excitation of the greenhouse substances and diminishes the lapse rates of both brightness and air temperatures.
+In the result, the magnitude of the air temperature lapse rates is fixed at the observed value of $G{ab} = 6.5 \text{ K km}^{-1}$.

-Therefore, the observed value of Γ{ob} =6.5 K km-1 can be a product of one narrow absorption line with large absorption cross-section present in the atmosphere.
+Therefore, the observed value of $G{ob} = 6.5$ K km-1 can be a product of one narrow absorption line with large absorption cross-section present in the atmosphere.
+To identify this line in the thermal spectrum of the planet, measurements of increasingly high resolution might be necessary, perhaps exceeding the resolution of modern atmospheric spectroscopy.
 The greenhouse substance with that narrow efficient line absorbs all the released latent heat and thermal energy of the dissipating processes of atmospheric circulation, turns this energy into thermal radiation and partially re-directs to the surface.
 At the surface the radiative energy corresponding to the narrow absorption line is distributed over the entire thermal spectrum and leaves into space.